amirgholami/adahessian/README.md

 --optimizer adahessian
 ```

-We also provide the scripts in config for reproducation:
+You can also run the following scripts to reproduce the results reported in Table 2 of the [paper](https://arxiv.org/pdf/2006.00719.pdf):
 ```
 bash config/resnet20_cifar10/{sgd, adam, adamw, adahessian}.sh